cplus66/copilot-fire/README.md

 * Could you also add bond price in the same chart?
 * Sorry, it shows the following error message ValueError: All arrays must be of the same length.

+## Analysis

+### Bond Yields

+- Interest Rates: When central banks, like the Federal Reserve, adjust interest rates, bond yields often follow.
+Higher interest rates typically lead to higher bond yields as new bonds are issued at these higher rates.
+- Inflation: Rising inflation erodes the purchasing power of future bond payments, leading investors to demand higher yields to compensate for this risk.
+- Economic Growth: Strong economic growth can lead to higher bond yields as investors expect higher inflation and interest rates in the future.
+- Investor Sentiment: When investors are optimistic about the economy, they may sell bonds in favor of riskier assets, driving bond prices down and yields up.
+Conversely, during economic uncertainty, investors may flock to bonds, pushing prices up and yields down.

+### Exchange Rates

+- Interest Rate Differentials: Differences in interest rates between countries can drive exchange rates.
+Higher interest rates in the U.S. can attract foreign capital, increasing demand for the USD and raising its value relative to other currencies.
+- Economic Indicators: Indicators such as GDP growth, employment rates, and trade balances can influence exchange rates.
+Strong economic performance in the U.S. can boost the USD against other currencies.
+- Political Stability: Political events and stability can impact investor confidence.
+Political uncertainty can lead to currency depreciation as investors seek safer assets.
+- Market Sentiment: Investor perceptions and speculative activities can also drive exchange rates.
+Positive sentiment towards the U.S. economy can strengthen the USD, while negative sentiment can weaken it.